 The simple answer is that GIFs are easy to create, looping animations.
 And their wild popularity has led to every major social media, messaging, and web browsing application to make it simple to facilitate using them.

-Your smartphone’s messaging app has built in tools to add GIFs to messages.
-The popular site GIPHY.com offers iPhone and Android apps that allows fast and easy sharing.
-WordPress let’s me drop the URL directly into their editor and the GIF is embedded.
+Your smartphone’s messaging app has built-in tools to add GIFs to messages.
+The popular site GIPHY.com offers iPhone and Android apps that allow fast and easy sharing.
+WordPress lets me drop the URL directly into their editor and the GIF is embedded.

 Why GIFs for an Author?